SODREX1235/cybersecurity-writeups/Access-control-vulnerabilities/Access-control-vulnerabilities1.md

 Since the application relied on a forgeable cookie, I modified the response before forwarding it.

-I changed:
+I changed: Admin=false. to: Admin=true

-Admin=false

-to:

-Admin=true

 After forwarding the modified response, I accessed /admin again, and this time the admin panel was accessible.